opencaesar/opencaesar.github.io/_posts/2023-11-01-onto-Nexus-Workshop-2024.md

   credit: Jet Propulsion Laboratory
 ---

 The [openCAESAR](https://www.opencaesar.io/) team is hosting a one-day event named **onto:Nexus 2024 : The 1st Workshop on Ontological Modeling and Analysis** at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA on Wed Jan 31st, 2024.
-CA.
+CA. The physical address is 4800 Oak Grove Dr, Pasadena, CA 91011.

 The theme of the workshop will be **Infusing Rigor and Agility in MBSE**.
 An introductory talk with this title will be given by Maged Elaasar at the [INCOSE IW 2024](https://www.incose.org/IW2024), which will take place on Jan 27-30 in the close-by area of Torrance, CA. This talk is scheduled on Sat 1/27 at 3:30 PM.